Skip to main content

 Buyers are More Discerning

-"My outlook for the Lakewood Ranch and Sarasota markets for early 2026 is a continuation of the same persistent demand derived from retirees relocating to our region, families seeking our top-ranked schools as well as work-from-home lifestyle changes.
+"My outlook for the Lakewood Ranch and Sarasota markets through 2026 is a continuation of the same persistent demand derived from retirees relocating to our region, families seeking our top-ranked schools as well as work-from-home lifestyle changes.
 However, with the continued higher rates and general increase in the cost of living across the board, we will likely continue to see more and more buyers priced out of our market, allowing inventory levels to continue rising over time.
 I also expect to only see the realistically-priced and well-marketed listings continue to sell, in addition to continued strong interest from all-cash and heavy-cash buyers.

 View all Florida market outlook comments from our experts.